vrapolinario/cagent-workshop/step1_introduction_to_cagent.md

 Create a file called `my_first_agent.yaml` with:

-- A model of your choice (openai/gpt-4o-mini is recommended for beginners)
+- A model of your choice
-- A description of what your agent does
 - A simple instruction telling the agent how to behave

 Test it by running: `cagent run my_first_agent.yaml`